-- Have the phonetic knowledge and skills, to be able to read systematically and with fluency. - Be enthusiastic readers, who strive to progress to a higher level of reading material. - Read often, both fiction and non-fiction books, from a range of genres, and discover particular favourites. - Read a range of classic and contemporary poetry. - Show respect and care for books. - Enhance their vocabulary through reading, and apply it with in their writing. - Develop their reading in all subjects to support their acquisition of knowledge. - Have a love of reading and share this with others, discussing what they have read. - Read for pleasure both at home and school on a regular basis. - Through their reading, develop culturally, emotionally, intellectually, socially and spiritually. - Develop good comprehension; drawing from their linguistic knowledge. - Know a range of authors, and discover personal favourites. - Find inspiration from books and use them to influence their writing. - Feel part of community, who share a common interest in reading,
+- Have the phonetic knowledge and skills, to be able to read systematically and with fluency. - Be enthusiastic readers, who strive to progress to a higher level of reading material. - Read often, both fiction and non-fiction books, from a range of genres, and discover particular favourites. - Show respect and care for books. - Enhance their vocabulary through reading, and apply it with in their writing. - Develop their reading in all subjects to support their acquisition of knowledge. - Have a love of reading and share this with others, discussing what they have read. - Read for pleasure both at home and school on a regular basis. - Through their reading, develop culturally, emotionally, intellectually, socially and spiritually. - Develop good comprehension; drawing from their linguistic knowledge. - Know a range of authors, and discover personal favourites. - Find inspiration from books and use them to influence their writing. - Feel part of community, who share a common interest in reading,